Parma points punishment overturned

 "And that above all they can be proud, as we are, of a company that has been reborn from the ashes, and that in three years has reached a goal that no one had ever managed to conquer.
 And above all, nobody will ever be able to stain."

-Parma opens its Serie A campaign at home to Udinese on 20 August (AEST).
+Parma open their Serie A campaign at home to Udinese on August 19.